beyond-the-camp/beyond-the-camp/src/pages/en/projects/running-group.md

   geo: '{ "type": "Point", "coordinates": [26.5172195, 39.1297939] }'
   showMap: false
 ---
 Running is a great way to exercise and meet new friends.
-Join the Yoga and Sport for Refugees (YSFR) running group on Monday, Wednesday and Fridays.
+Join the Yoga and Sport for Refugees (YSFR) running group on Mondays, Wednesdays and Fridays.